hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 <details>
 <summary><b>Click here for the code to compute total reads from your own data</b></summary>
-<br>There are a number of ways and programs to ascertain the total number of reads in a sample, but, for this example, we will use <code>picard</code>. <code>picard</code> is <a href="https://broadinstitute.github.io/picard/">a tool maintained by the Broad Institute</a> with a wide-variety of functions to assist in next-generation sequencing data analysis. <code>picard</code> has multiple functions that can return the total number of reads as part of their analysis, but we will use the <code>CollectAlignmentSummaryMetrics</code> function because we will also need the alignment metrics for the next section on assessing the mapping rate.
+<br>There are a number of ways and programs to ascertain the total number of reads in a sample, but, for this example, we will use Picard. <code>picard</code> is <a href="https://broadinstitute.github.io/picard/">a tool maintained by the Broad Institute</a> with a wide-variety of functions to assist in next-generation sequencing data analysis. <code>picard</code> has multiple functions that can return the total number of reads as part of their analysis, but we will use the <code>CollectAlignmentSummaryMetrics</code> function because we will also need the alignment metrics for the next section on assessing the mapping rate.
 The command to run <code>picard</code>'s <code>CollectAlignmentSummaryMetrics </code> function is:<br><br>
 <pre>
 &#35; Run picard CollectAlignmentSummaryMetrics for a sample java -jar picard.jar CollectAlignmentSummaryMetrics \